Lazy Housewife Pole Bean

-First listed in W. Atlee Burpee’s 1888 catalog, "We presume it derives its name, which seems discourteous, from its immense productiveness making it easy to gather..."
-Brought to America by German immigrants, these beans were so named because they were the first beans to not require destringing!
+Completely string-less beans.
+Brought to America by German immigrants and first listed in W. Atlee Burpee’s 1888 catalog, these beans were so-named because they were the first beans to not require destringing!
+"We presume it derives its name, which seems discourteous, from its immense productiveness making it easy to gather..."

-Can be used as a shell bean as well, and has a superb flavor.
 Plants bear continuously until frost.
-One of the oldest documented beans.
-Very old and very productive.
+One of the oldest documented beans and very productive.

 Originally cultivated in Central America, from Mexico to Peru, Bolivia and Argentina.
 The smaller beans are thought to have been cultivated in Mexico as long as 7,000 years ago, while the larger beans were cultivated in Peru starting 8,000 years ago.
 High in protein, easy to grow, dry and cook, they have sustained mankind for millennia.